-We have audited the consolidated and separate financial statements of Raiffeisen Bank S.A. (the Bank) with official head office in 246C Calea Floreasca Bd, Bucharest, Romania, identified by sole fiscal registration number RO 361820, which comprise the consolidated and separate statement of financial position as at December 31, 2020, the consolidated and separate income statement, the consolidated and separate statement of comprehensive income, the consolidated and separate statement of changes in equity and the consolidated and separate statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated and separate financial statements of Raiffeisen Bank S.A. (the Bank) with official head office in 246C Calea Floreasca Bd, Bucharest, Romania, identified by sole fiscal registration number RO 361820, which comprise the consolidated and separate statement of financial position as at December 31, 2020, the consolidated and separate income statement, the consolidated and separate statement of comprehensive income, the consolidated and separate statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.